Future World in the Recent Past, Part 2

 |

-Backing up a bit from the other pair of The Land photos reveals that the pavilion is the same, but the landscaping in front of it is completely different.
+Backing up a bit from the other trio of The Land sign photos reveals that the pavilion is the same, but the landscaping in front keeps changing.

 |